Meet the Fockers (Randy Newman) - print version

 Buy it... if you just can't get enough of those lazy, happy Randy Newman vocals and their fluffy, parody-filled underscore counterparts.

-Avoid it... if Newman's singing began making you pull your hair out several years ago and you don't figure you'll need yet another slight variation on the Newman happy-happy joy-joy attitude.
+Avoid it... if Newman's singing began making you pull your hair out long ago and you don't need yet another slight variation on the joyful, trademark Newman attitude.

-Indeed, it would be very surprising if Randy Newman receives yet another Academy Award nomination for one of his songs from Meet the Fockers.
-"We're Gonna Get Married" (over the opening titles) and "Crazy 'Bout My Baby" (over the closing credits) are a bit more rock-inspired than Newman's past few film songs, but you nevertheless get the feeling that you've heard both these songs in no less than five movies in recent years.
-He varies his tone, his lyrics, his structures so little that you begin to wonder if he infringes on his own copyrights at times; these songs could very well have functioned just as well in A Bug's Life or Monsters Inc., and for someone who has heard all of these fluffy songs and scores in the past, Newman's voice at its saturation point --as hard as it may be to believe-- may start to give a person violent thoughts.
-If not irritating, these songs at the very least are boring to many listeners, and Newman, despite the success he's had in the past with his niche, has got to come up with a new twist, a new set of rhythms, or vastly different instrumentation to keep himself viable.
-Those nifty little female vocals repeating his lyrics or 'eeewing and ahhhing' behind him have got to be the real kicker this time.
-The underscore does do its best to elevate the comedy of the story by expanding the emotional depth of the picture.
-With a few tepid opening tracks, the album would seem hopeless at first, but in Newman's latter cues, he begins to inject some much-needed parody personality in the work.
+Nothing particularly unique can be described in the characteristics of Newman's two songs for Meet the Fockers.
+The duo of "We're Gonna Get Married" (over the opening titles) and "Crazy 'Bout My Baby" (over the closing credits) is a bit more rock-inspired than most of Newman's film songs, but you nevertheless get the feeling that you've heard both these songs in no less than five movies in the surrounding years.
+He varies his tone, his lyrics, and his structures so little that you begin to wonder if he infringes upon his own copyrights at times; the songs in Meet the Fockers could have functioned just as well in A Bug's Life or Monsters Inc., and for someone who has heard all of these fluffy songs and scores countless times, Newman's voice at its saturation point may start to give a person violent thoughts.
+If not irritating, these songs at the very least will be boring to many listeners, and Newman, despite the success he's had in the past with his niche, has to come up with a new twist, a new set of rhythms, or vastly different instrumentation to keep himself viable in these situations.
+His typical, nifty little female vocals repeating his lyrics or "eeewing and ahhhing" behind him are the real kicker this time.
+The underscore does its best to elevate the comedy of the story by playing upon the emotional swings of the picture.
+With a few tepid opening tracks featuring plucky rhythms that wouldn't be foreign to an equivalent Rachel Portman score, the album would seem hopeless at first, but in Newman's latter cues, he begins to inject some much-needed parody personality into the work.
 An ambitious pirate-inspired brass theme in "Meet the Fockers" yields to a foreboding and militaristic Godfather spin-off in "Suspicious Mind."
-A touch of Hispanic flavour leaks into the score in "The Shot" and one very strong orchestral outburst steals the final score cue, "Here's My Plan."
-On the whole, the Randy Newman underscore material constitutes about 20 minutes on album.
-Released by Varèse Sarabande, the Meet the Fockers album is nearly identical in structure to Dreamworks' album for Meet the Parents, with the Newman songs followed by score and several rock songs appearing at the end.
+A touch of Hispanic flavor leaks into the score in "The Shot" and one very strong orchestral outburst steals the final score cue, "Here's My Plan."
+On the whole, the Newman underscore material constitutes about 20 minutes on album.
+Released by Varèse Sarabande, the Meet the Fockers product is nearly identical in structure to Dreamworks' album for Meet the Parents, with the Newman songs followed by score and several unrelated rock songs appearing at the end.
 The non-Newman songs on this album reflect the laid-back attitude of the Focker family quite well.
-Overall, Newman's underscore shines through at times, but the man simply has to diversify himself in his own vocal department, because the same old song over and over again isn't making as many people smile anymore. **
+Overall, Newman's underscore shines through at times despite its predictable parody methods, but the man simply has to diversify himself in his own vocal department.
+The same old song over and over again isn't making as many people smile anymore. **

 Total Time: 37:23